lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~

 Note that in step 4 above, the function fails early if the first component fails to verify.
 Since no private keys are involved in a signature verification, there are no timing attacks to consider, so this is ok.

+Note that there are two different context strings `ctx` at play: the first is the application context `ctx` that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'` in Step 3.
+The second is the `mldsa-ctx` that is passed down into the underlying `ML-DSA.Verify(pk, M, sigma, ctx)` as defined in [FIPS.204] Algorithm 3, in Step 4 and here Composite ML-DSA itself is the application that we wish to bind and so the per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.
+Some implementations of the EdDSA component primitive can also expose a `ctx` parameter, but even if present, this is not used by Composite ML-DSA.

 # Serialization {#sec-serialization}